ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    EPIC
       EPIC stands for the `Earth Prediction Innovation Center <https://epic.noaa.gov/>`__.
 EPIC seeks to accelerate scientific research and modeling contributions through continuous and sustained community engagement to produce the most accurate and reliable operational modeling system in the world.

+   ESMF
+      `Earth System Modeling Framework <https://earthsystemmodeling.org/docs/release/ESMF_8_1_1/ESMF_usrdoc.pdf>`__.
+The ESMF defines itself as “a suite of software tools for developing high-performance, multi-component Earth science modeling applications.”

    FV3
       The Finite-Volume Cubed-Sphere dynamical core (dycore).
 Developed at NOAA's Geophysical Fluid Dynamics Laboratory (GFDL), it is a scalable and flexible dycore capable of both hydrostatic and non-hydrostatic atmospheric simulations.
 It is the dycore used in the UFS Weather Model.

+   FVCOM
+      `Finite Volume Community Ocean Model <http://fvcom.smast.umassd.edu/>`__.
+FVCOM is used in modeling work for the `Great Lakes Coastal Forecasting System (next-gen FVCOM) <https://www.glerl.noaa.gov/res/glcfs/>`__ conducted by the `Great Lakes Environmental Research Laboratory <https://www.glerl.noaa.gov/>`__.

    GFS
       `Global Forecast System <https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast>`_.
 The GFS is a National Centers for Environmental Prediction (NCEP) weather forecast model that generates data for dozens of atmospheric and land-soil variables, including temperatures, winds, precipitation, soil moisture, and atmospheric ozone concentration.
 The system couples four separate models (atmosphere, ocean model, land/soil model, and sea ice) that work together to accurately depict weather conditions.

    GRIB2
       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.

+   halo
+      A strip of cells on the edge of the regional grid.
+The :ref:`wide halo <WideHalo>` surrounds the regional grid and is used to feed the lateral boundary conditions into the grid.
+The :ref:`HALO_BLEND <HaloBlend>` parameter refers to a strip of cells on the *inside* the boundary of the native grid.
+This halo smooths out mismatches between the external and internal solutions.

    HPC-Stack
       The `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`__ is a repository that provides a unified, shell script-based build system for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework.